HenryTech/Login-form/README.md

 # Login-form
 HTML/CSS Login form

-This is a simple login form created in HTML and soon to be edited in CSS.
+This is a simple login form created in HTML with styles set in CSS.